 The macrosomic infant may tear the vaginal tissue and/or the perineum (the area between the vagina and anus).

 Severe but rare risk of fetal macrosomia is the rupture of the uterine wall along the scar line of prior surgery (such as a C-section).
 This is a potentially fatal medical emergency, and the baby must be delivered via C-section immediately.

 Will I Need a C-Section?

+The role of cesarean delivery in suspected fetal macrosomia remains controversial.
+While the risk of birth trauma with vaginal delivery is higher with increased birth weight, the mode of delivery by cesarean section reduces but does not eliminate this risk.
 Most babies with fetal macrosomia can be delivered vaginally.
 However, doctors recommend Cesarean delivery in certain cases, such as when:

 - Your baby is estimated to weigh at least 11lbs.

 - Risk of shoulder dystocia.
 Previous delivery caused shoulder dystocia, which is a type of obstructed labor in which the baby’s shoulders get stuck behind the pelvic bone after the head has already emerged.
 To avoid a recurrence, a C-section may be recommended.

 Even though there are some cases in which fetal macrosomia occurs for no apparent reason, pregnant women can help reduce the chances by: